Kelly Weeks (Kennedy)

 BScPT, B.Sc, Gunn IMS

 Kelly completed her Physiotherapy degree at the University of Alberta in 2001.
-Kelly has taken many courses over the years and completed her Intermediate Examination in Orthopedic Manipulative Therapy and is certified to perform spinal and peripheral manipulation, Intramuscular Stimulation (IMS)/dry needling, and concussion rehabilitation (level 2 Shift Concussion management).
-Kelly has also taken special interest in the assessment and treatment of vertigo and dizziness disorders, training at the Emory University in Atlanta, Georgia.
-Kelly’s interest in Physiotherapy began with her personal experience with sports injuries from an early age as a competitive swimmer.
-Kelly continues to enjoy yoga, hiking, cross country skiing, paddle boarding and climbing with her 2 kids.
+She has taken many courses over the years and completed her Intermediate Examination in Orthopedic Manipulative Therapy and is certified to perform spinal and peripheral manipulation, Intramuscular Stimulation (IMS)/dry needling, and concussion rehabilitation (Level 2 Shift Concussion management).
+She has also taken special interest in the assessment and treatment of vertigo and dizziness disorders, training at the Emory University in Atlanta, Georgia.
+Kelly swam competitively for 14 years which instilled in her a great love of sport and competition.
+She continues to enjoy swimming, yoga, hiking, cross country skiing, paddle boarding and climbing with her 2 kids.

 BScPT, Gunn IMS

 Cam graduated from the University of Alberta with a physiotherapy degree in 2003.
-He has since attended a variety of courses and become certified to perform spinal and peripheral joint manipulation, Intramuscular Stimulation (IMS)/dry needling, prescribe diagnostic imaging, and has specialized training in concussion and vestibular therapy.
-Cam loves working with athletes and was fortunate to be able to work abroad with professional rugby players in Australia shortly after graduation.
-His passion for physiotherapy and concussion rehabilitation comes from experiencing injuries growing up playing many sports including hockey, baseball, golf, skiing and volleyball.
-He stills enjoys playing men’s league hockey and spends most of his extra time coaching/playing with his three children.
+He has since attended a variety of courses and become certified to perform spinal and peripheral joint manipulation, Intramuscular Stimulation (IMS)/dry needling, prescribe diagnostic imaging, and has specialized training to assess and treat concussions and vestibular problems.
+Cam has a strong passion for hockey and all injuries associated with high impact sports including concussions.
+He played 5 years for the U of A Golden Bears hockey team while attending university and cherished being a student athlete.
+He loves working with all competitors and was fortunate to work abroad with professional rugby players in Australia shortly after graduation.
+He now spends all his extra time coaching and parenting his 3 amazing kids.

 BScPT, CAFCI, Gunn IMS